 This book provides insight into a deep conversation taking place between a Catholic priest and a Muslim scholar.

-Said Nursi (1878-1960) is the most influential figure in twentieth century Muslim scholarship and the author of the Risale-i Nur, a 6000 page commentary on the Holy Qur’an.
-This collection of essays written by Thomas Michel offers an insightful and comparative analysis into the life, thoughts and major writings of Said Nursi.
+Said Nursi (1878-1960) is the most influential figure in twentieth-century Muslim scholarship and the author of the Risale-i Nur, a 6000-page commentary on the Holy Qur’an.
+This collection of essays written by Thomas Michel offers an insightful and comparative analysis of the life, thoughts, and major writings of Said Nursi.

 After an opening chapter that provides an overview of Nursi’s life and the author’s first encounter with the Risale-i Nur, the following chapter outlines Nursi’s views on Muslim relations with Christians and the possibility of dialogue and unity with the true followers of Christ.

 The next chapter compares the thoughts of Pope John Paul II with Nursi within the framework of pardon and peace.
-The essays then address themes such as modern civilization, war and peace, justice, human responsibility, sincerity and dialogue.
-The final sections provide an invaluable and contemporary analysis of democracy and societal values, and the current state of societies.
+The essays then address themes such as modern civilization, war, peace, justice, human responsibility, sincerity, and dialogue.
+The final sections provide an invaluable and contemporary analysis of democracy societal values, and the current state of societies.